lrmantovani10/Outfit-Forecast/README.md

 Gautam and Perene: improving classifyNew(), work with frontend to make sure endpoints are being called correctly, writing tests for classifyNew(), dailyRecommender(), and getter and setter for new rejected list

 Leo and Daniel: modifying Flask endpoints to implement new outfit rejection feature (and writing Flask tests), restructuring MongoDB database out of testing phase, improving dailyRecommender() by...
-- implementing clothing history to prevent same outfit from being repeatedly recommended
+- implementing clothing history to prevent yesterday's accepted outfit from being recommended
-- implementing recent outfit rejection to make sure we don't output those outfits again
+- implementing ability to reject outfits and re-call function to get another outfit
 - internally selecting 2 'best outfits' with no overlap and then outputting combinations of them as rejections come through

 <ins>Milestone 4B Implementation Comments:<ins>